-GUI Element (A-Z) Description th Server Over Time button.
+GUI Element (A-Z) Description th Server Over Time button .
 Click to open the Server Over Time report, where you can view data over a period of time for a server.
-For details on the Server Over Time report, see "Server Over Time Report" on page 565.
+For details on the Server Over Time report, see "Server Over Time Report" on page 590.
+1 TCP Poor Requests Summary button.
+Click to open the TCP Poor Requests Summary report, where you can view a summary of the selected applications' TCP requests that were slow or had network errors, broken down by servers and end users, for a selected end-user group.
+For details on the user interface, see "TCP Poor Requests Summary Report" on page 664.
 Average Response Time Displays the average response time for a single request, in seconds, for each server.
 This column is color-coded, based on the average response time in relation to the component time threshold (for Web applications), or request time threshold (for TCP applications) you defined for the application in End User Management Administration. ➤ Green.
-OK ➤ Red.
-Critical Tooltip: The minimum, maximum, and standard deviation of the response time values, as well as the component time threshold (for Web applications), or request time threshold (for TCP applications) you configured for the application in End User Management Administration.
+OK➤ Red.
+Critical Fred.
+Childar Tooltip: The minimum, maximum, and standard deviation of the response time values, as well as the component time threshold (for Web applications), or request time threshold (for TCP applications) you configured for the application in End User Management Administration.
 Note: The average response time of all servers (that is, the total response times for all servers divided by the total number of requests for all servers) is displayed in the summary row.

 GUI Element (A-Z) Description Average Server Time Displays the average amount of time, in seconds, that the requests for the selected applications were delayed on each server.
-This column is color-coded, based on the average server time in relation to the component server time threshold you defined for the application in End User Management Administration. ➤ Green.
-OK ➤ Red.
+This column is color-coded, based on the average server time in relation to the component server time threshold you defined for the application in End User Management Administration. ► Green.
+OK ► Red.
 Critical Tooltip: The minimum, maximum, and standard deviation of the server time values, as well as the component server time threshold you configured for the application in End User Management Administration.
 Note: The average server time of all servers (that is, the total server time of all requests for all servers divided by the total number of requests for all servers) is displayed in the summary row.
 Average Server Time to First Buffer Displays the average amount of time, in seconds, from when a server received a request until it started sending the response.
 Note: The average server time to first buffer of all servers (that is, the total server time to first buffer of all requests for all servers divided by the total number of requests for all servers) is displayed in the summary row.
 IP Address Displays the IP address of each server.
 Max Response Time Displays the maximum response time, in seconds, for each server.
 Note: The highest maximum response time is displayed in the summary row.
 Server Name Displays the names you assigned the monitored servers in End User Management Administration.